 The school and C&LC acknowledge the role of the PSHE and Citizenship curriculum in preventative work on bullying.
-The PSHE and Citizenship curriculum supports the development of children's self esteem and their emotional resilience and ability to empathise with others.
+The PSHE and Citizenship curriculum supports the development of children's self-esteem and their emotional resilience and ability to empathise with others.
 The curriculum provides opportunities for children to learn and develop the skills to identify manage and challenge incidents of bullying as well as providing opportunities for children to learn about bullying in relation to the wider context of diversity and inclusion.

-• The school adopts the Primary Cambridgeshire Personal Development Programme for PSHE and Citizenship in which learning related to bullying, diversity and difference is covered within themes such as Myself and My Relationships, Citizenship and Healthy and Safer Lifestyles.

-- The school and C&LC implement the Social and Emotional Aspects of Learning Programme (SEAL) to support a whole school and C&LC approach to enhancing children's learning and understanding in relation to social, emotional and behavioural skills. - The school and C&LC recognise and participate in the national anti bullying week, which provides an annual intensive focussed week on the subject of recognising and combating bullying.
+- The school and C&LC adopt the Cambridgeshire Primary Scheme of Work for PSHE and Citizenship Personal Development Programme in which learning related to bullying, diversity and difference is covered within the themes of Myself and My Relationships and Healthy and Safer Lifestyles. - The school is also implementing the Social and Emotional Aspects of Learning Programme (SEAL) as part of the Cambridgeshire Personal Development Programme. - The school and C&LC recognise and participate in the national anti-bullying week, which provides an annual intensive focussed week on the subject of recognising and combating bullying.